YazidMa/ADA_website/README.md

 # ADA_website
-Web site for the ADA Milestone 3
+Website for the ADA Milestone 3